Public Administration Degree Online

-MPA graduates might continue studying at the doctoral level.
+MPA grads might continue to study at the PhD level.
 A Doctor of Public Administration (DPA) is a terminal degree for professionals.
 It may help you apply what you know.
-For instance, to create change government, nonprofits, or other policy organizations.
+For instance, to create change in gov’t, non profits, or other policy organizations.

 Master of Science in Criminal Justice – Public Management and Leadership

-This program exposes students to the field of criminal justice.
+This program exposes you to the field of criminal justice.
 You will likely look at law enforcement, the courts and corrections.
 How they function, and how they interact at local, state and federal levels.
-While studying the ways criminals behave, you may build specific managerial skills.
-Elements like victimology and homeland security may also be central.
+While you learn the ways criminals behave, you may build certain manager skills.
+Topics like victimology and homeland security may also be key.